Tune Smart Connections scoring and ranking algorithms

 |---|---|---|

-| None | Keeps the original score order. | Fastest option. |
+| None | Keeps the original score order. | Fastest option and best baseline for comparison. |

-| Re-ranking model | Applies Smart Rank to reorder the scored list. | Requires a Smart Rank model in Smart Environment Pro settings. |
+| Re-ranking model | Applies a reranking model to reorder the scored list. | Requires a configured Smart Rank model in Smart Environment Pro settings. |

 | Recency rank | Orders results by most recently modified items. | Useful when freshness should dominate final order. |